IDoCodingStuffs/python-doodles/freeform-log.md

 ### 4 PM
 Finally!
 The CNN overfits.
 I finally have a fucking baseline to go off of.
-Let's try adding some image augmentations, dropping the nulls from input, and see what happens.
+Let's try adding some image augmentations, dropping the nulls from input, and see what happens...
+Oh shit, I need to scale the labels by image resize.
+Need to do it in the dataset impl.